urql-graphql/urql/docs/basics/mutations.md

 ## React & Preact

-This guide covers how to query data with React and Preact, which share almost the same API.
+This guide covers how to send mutations in React and Preact, which share almost the same API.

 Both libraries offer a `useMutation` hook and a `Mutation` component.
 The latter accepts the same parameters but we won't cover it in this guide.
 [Look it up in the API docs if you prefer